Cardiacs: Final expanded line-ups - "Ditzy Scene" and LSD

+Cardiacs performed live radio sessions hosted by Marc Riley in October 2005 and June 2007.

+On 5 November 2007, Cardiacs released their first new material for eight years.
+The "Ditzy Scene" single was released on Org Records as a limited edition of 1,000 copies, and featured the new line-up, albeit minus Sharron Fortnam.
+Heavily pre-ordered, the single featured two other new tracks "Gen" and "Made All Up", which teased Cardiacs' next planned project, a full album called LSD (intended as a double set, their second following Sing to God).
+On the release, Cardiacs biographer Adrian Bell comments "It's only when you become aware how insular the Alphabet Business Concern is that you realise the high regard they must have for The Organ".
+The song charted at number 72 on the Spanish iTunes Chart on 11 October 2020.

+Claire Lemmon and Dawn Staple had also left the active lineup by the time of the 2007 winter tour, on which Melanie Woods and Cathy Harabaras both doubled on percussion and singing.
+On the tour, Torabi recalled that "the crowds were getting bigger and younger and something was definitely happening", adding that Tim's brother and bass player Jim Smith said "something was in the air, that this might be our time."
+Cardiacs toured until the winter of 2007.

+In 2008, Tim Smith played snippets of two untitled LSD songs during an interview on Resonance FM.

+On 23 June 2008, the band performed three songs, including the unreleased live favorite "Silvery", live on Marc Riley's Brain Surgery.
+During an interview segment, Tim Smith revealed the band's plans for the rest of the year: a DVD release of All That Glitters is a Mares Nest, the release of LSD and two accompanying singles, another Marc Riley session and a fall tour supporting the new album.

-2008–2020: Indefinite hiatus and death of Tim Smith
+2008–2020: illness of Tim Smith and hiatus

 Tim Smith's heart attack

 At the end of June 2008, Tim Smith collapsed from a cardiac arrest after leaving a My Bloody Valentine concert.
 This led to hypoxic brain damage, leaving Smith severely debilitated by the rare condition dystonia.
-All Cardiacs-related releases and activity (including a work-in-progress album, provisionally entitled LSD) were immediately shelved until further notice.
+All Cardiacs-related releases and activity (including the work-in-progress for the unfinished LSD) were immediately shelved until further notice.
 A year of silence followed during which Smith recuperated in private.
 In June 2009, a new announcement appeared on the official Cardiacs website, letting readers know that, after a year of rehabilitation, Tim Smith's mind had returned to full functionality and that "no part of your favourite pop star's intellect or personality has been found to be absent whatsoever."
 It thanked fans for their kind thoughts and made clear Smith's interest in returning to playing music with Cardiacs at such time as his physical rehabilitation allowed.
 However, it became clear that such rehabilitation would be a long process; and in August 2010, Kavus Torabi stated in an interview podcast that Cardiacs would never play live again.